safar-byte/Bussin/README.md

     3. *Both Source and Destination*
     4. *Time Range*

-* **Display:** Filtered bus details are displayed for the user, providing providing users with an overview of all available buses at a glance.
+* **Display:** Filtered bus details are displayed for the user, providing users with an overview of all available buses at a glance.

 * **Export Bus Details:** It has a functionality to export the entered bus details as a JSON file by clicking on the export button.